 In a final analysis catering to the particular case of Italy, we run the competing risk analyses mentioned above for Southern Italy separately from the rest of the country, a practice which will allow us to compare the diffusion of cohabitation in the various geographical contexts.
-Moreover, we include civil marriage separately from religious marriage because authors of recent research articles (Bernardi and Gabrielli, 2006; Kertzer et al., 2008) have demonstrated differentials between people with civil and religious marriages in Italian fertility behavior and we are curious to see how this carries over to union-formation behavior.
+Moreover, we include civil marriage separately from religious marriage because authors of recent research articles (Bernardi and Gabrielli 2006; Kertzer et al. 2008) have demonstrated differentials between people with civil and religious marriages in Italian fertility behavior and we are curious to see how this carries over to union-formation behavior.

-3. Non-marital cohabitation as a competitor to formal marriage
+3 Non-Marital Cohabitation as a Competitor to Formal Marriage

-3.1.
-General trends.
+3.1 General Trends

-In Figure 1, trends in (standardized) risks of entry into first cohabitation and into first marriage appear in a conventional analysis where the two life course transitions are treated separately.
-The results are in line with other recent studies (e.g. Di Giulio and Rosina, 2007) and show that, after a period of hesitation in the 1980s, the risk of entry into cohabitation almost doubled in Italy during the last fifteen years.
-Conversely, the standardized risk of entry into a first marital union was more than cut in half in the same period.
-This demonstrates the increase in first consensual unions easily, but we need to run a competing-risk analysis if we want to compare the two hazard rates directly and see differentials in the period effect on each transition, standardized for the other covariates.
+In Fig. 1, trends in (standardized) risks of entry into first cohabitation and into first marriage appear in a conventional analysis where the two life course transitions are treated separately.
+The results are in line with other recent studies (e.g., Di Giulio and Rosina 2007) and show that, after a period of hesitation in the 1980s, the risk of entry into cohabitation almost doubled in Italy during the last 15 years.
+Conversely,